-Eugene Yakshin has released Ribs, a freeware granular effect in VST plugin format for 32-bit and 64-bit digital audio workstations on Windows.
+Eugene Yakshin has released Ribs, a freeware granular effect in VST plugin format for 32-bit and 64-bit digital audio workstations on Windows (UPDATE: also available for macOS since v1.1 and as a standalone app since v1.2).

 The complexity of the processing engine and the sheer number of included features are Ribs’ biggest drawbacks and also its biggest strengths.
 The plugin has quite a steep learning curve and you’ll definitely need to invest some time in learning how to unleash its full potential.
 The question mark icon on the right side of the GUI turns on pop-up tips when hovering a control with your mouse, which can somewhat help.
 However, an in-depth manual and a tutorial video would be a much better option for explaining the plugin’s complicated workflow.
 The good news is that the developer has announced that a video will be released soon, so keep an eye on that if you’re interested in using Ribs in your projects.